Tigt/guttersnipe/_drafts/thesis.md

 (*Witches & Stitches* - a bunch of JPGs you could grab off Compuserve; *T.H.E.
 Fox* a bunch of GIFs on Usenet & Quantum Link; *Where the Buffalo Roam* - published through FTP & Usenet)

 Even on the Web, the image files were just slotted into `src`s.
-The idea's to use the 'Net until you get a *real* publisher, yeah?
+The idea is to use the 'Net until you get a *real* publisher, yeah?
 If you drew for print, you had the hard work already done when the syndicates picked you up!

-I'm not *sure* when this way of thinking changed, but I have a few guesses why it did.
+I'm not *sure* when that way of thinking changed, but I have a few guesses why it did.

 (A newspaper building on fire, Diamond Comics with tentacles strangling a comic book store, a shiny storefront saying "Publish for free!"
 "Reach millions of people!")